MicrosoftDocs/SupportArticles-docs/support/windows-server/support-tools/support-tools-xperf-wpa-wpr.md

 | Descriptions of the logging modes (Memory mode or File mode) | [Logging Mode](/windows-hardware/test/wpt/logging-mode.md)<br/>[Change the Logging Mode](/windows-hardware/test/wpt/wpr-how-to-topics.md#change-the-logging-mode) |
 | Complete reference material, including a recording profile XML reference and a legacy Xperf reference | [WPR Technical Reference](/windows-hardware/test/wpt/wpr-reference.md) |

 You can run WPR from the user interface User Interface (WPRUI.exe) or from the command line (WPR.exe).
 The WPR user interface (UI) makes it simple to generate a recording by using built-in recording profiles to analyze CPU usage, power issues, poor system or application performance, or other performance issues.
 WPRUI.exe is available in the WADK.
-WPR.exe ships with the Windows operating system (Windows 8.1 or later) and you do not need additional installation.
+WPR.exe ships with the Windows operating system (Windows 8.1 or later) and you don't need additional installation.

 To start a recording, follow these steps: